wp-plugins/wp-spamshield/readme.txt

 Includes drop-in spam-free contact form, with easy shortcode implementation.
 Easy to use - no configuration necessary, but you can configure it if you like.
 (See [Installation](https://wordpress.org/plugins/wp-spamshield/installation/) for info.)

 = WordPress Registration Spam Blocking =
 The plugin also includes powerful protection from user registration spam on your site's WordPress registration page.
 Once you install WP-SpamShield, you don't have to worry about bots or spammy users signing up any more.
+(Note: This protects the *WordPress registration form* only, not the registration forms of other plugins.
+See [this FAQ](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_faqs_13) for more info.

 = Optimized and Scalable =
 This plugin has an extremely low overhead and won't slow down your site, unlike some other anti-spam plugins.
 Each of the filters in the plugin have been benchmarked, and when processing comments for spam, the fastest filters are put at the front of the stack.
 Once a comment tests positive for spam, the testing process terminates and will not engage the remaining filters.
 Additionally, as mentioned above, by keeping spam out of the WordPress database altogether, WP-SpamShield helps keep your database slimmer and more efficient, which in turn helps keep your site running faster.
 This efficiency helps keep the server load down, and helps improve the overall performance of your site.